 Explanations for the outbreak of the Korean War are highly contentious.
 For South Korea and the United States, the North Korean incursion on June 25 was a surprise attack with the objective of reunifying the country under communist leadership, by force.
-According to North Korean account, however, the "surprise attack" was a response to incursions northward by the south, which they claim were supported by the United States seeking to instigate war.
+According to North Korean accounts, however, the "surprise attack" was a response to incursions northward by the south, which they claim were supported by the United States seeking to instigate war.
 Scholars may never be able to completely account for the outbreak of war until a permanent and lasting peace is achieved between North Korea and the United States, and between North and South Korea.

 The United States quickly committed air and ground troops to Korea along with token forces from 16 other nations.
-Urged by the United States, the United Nations served as the sanctioning body for their (you had "allied forces," but that sounds like allied forces from WWII, which would included Soviet Union) involvement in the conflict, which the UN called a police action.
+Urged by the United States, the United Nations served as the sanctioning body for their involvement in the conflict, which the UN called a police action.
 With U.S. and UN entry into the war, what might have remained a civil conflict became the first "hot" war of the Cold War era.